 Licensure exam

-Every licensed vocational nurse in the United States is required to pass the National Council Licensure Examination (NCLEX).
-The exam measures a candidate’s competencies needed to perform the role of a licensed vocational nurse safely and effectively.
-With LVN programs, there is no such waiting or rigorous application process for admission.
+Every vocational nurse in the United States is required to pass the National Council Licensure Examination (NCLEX).
+The exam measures a candidate’s competencies needed to perform the role of a vocational nurse safely and effectively.
+With VN programs, there is no such waiting or rigorous application process for admission.

-Given that LVNs perform a variety of duties in a variety of different medical settings, it is no surprise that the job outlook for licensed vocational nurses is promising.
+Given that VNs perform a variety of duties in a variety of different medical settings, it is no surprise that the job outlook for vocational nurses is promising.

-A quality education can help an aspiring licensed vocational nurse stand out during their quest for healthcare employment.
-Summit College’s Licensed Vocational Nursing program is one of the largest LVN programs in California is accredited by the California Board of Vocational Nurses and Psychiatric Technicians.
+A quality education can help an aspiring vocational nurse stand out during their quest for healthcare employment.
+Summit College’s Vocational Nursing program is one of the largest LVN programs in California, is accredited by the California Board of Vocational Nurses and Psychiatric Technicians.
 Students who enroll in Summit College’s LVN program receive a well-rounded nursing education that allows them to provide optimum care after licensure.

 • Full-time NCLEX tutors